 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-You probably heard that the Powerball jackpot recently reached an estimated $550 million dollars.
-Yes, a few different people actually won over half a billion dollars in a lottery game.
-Crazy, huh?
-I hate to admit this, but yes, I did buy a ticket.
-In fact, I bought 5 of them.
-I got sucked in, dreaming that the money could potentially be mine.
+You probably heard that a recent Powerball jackpot reached an estimated $550 million dollars.
+Yes, a few people actually won over half a billion dollars in a lottery game.
+Pretty cray, right?

-The silly thing is, I rarely play unless the jackpot starts to become huge.
-I don’t have a particular number that I start playing at, but I will usually buy a ticket if I notice that the jackpot is over $150 million.
-So, why does $550 million prompt me to waste my hard-earned money when the introductory $20 million jackpot does not?
-My odds are of winning are exactly the same.
-For some reason, I’m willing to spend $10 to win $550 million, but I’m not willing to spend that same $10 for a measly $20 million.
-Why is that?
-I got me to start thinking about what somebody could even do with all of that money.
-How much money is really enough, anyway?
+The silly thing is, I rarely play unless the jackpot becomes ridonkulous.
+There’s not a particular number where I start playing, but the lottery catches my attention when I notice it’s over $150 million.
+Why does a $550 million jackpot prompt me to waste my money when the lowly $20 million jackpot does not?
+Good question since my odds of winning are exactly the same.
+Yet, I’m willing to spend $10 to win $550 million when I won’t even waste $2 for a measly $20 million.
+Seriously, how much money is enough?

-It is my belief that time is the most valuable commodity that we have, so why is it that we are so willing to trade it away for other things like money?
-In his book Rich Dad, Poor Dad, Robert Kiyosaki examines this question in great detail.
+In his book Rich Dad, Poor Dad, Robert Kiyosaki examines this concept in great detail.
 Kiyosaki contends that our bosses pay us for our time in order to make money for themselves.
 However, most employees do not realize how valuable their time is.
-The value money more than time.
+They value money more than time, so here are some tips on how to make $500 a month without eating up too much of your valuale time!
 Therefore, they give it away without much thought in order to make money for themselves.

 The Parable of the Mexican Fisherman and the Business Man